vegaprotocol/specs/0000-market-depth-calculation.md

 Clients connect to a vega node and subscribe to a MarketDepth stream via gRPC or GraphQL for a specific market.
 This stream will contain all the updates occuring to the market depth structure and will contain a sequence number with each update.
 The client then makes a request to get a snapshot dump of the market depth state.
 This dump will contain the full market depth structure at the current time along with a sequence number for the current state.
 The client will then apply all updates that have a sequence number higher than the original dump to the market depth structure to keep it up to date.

+The market depth information should include pegged order volume.

+The volume at each level should be split into normal, pegged and market making order volumes to allow them to be drawn with different attributes in the console.

+Best bid/ask pairs should be generated for all orders and for all orders excluding pegged.

 `Cumulative volume` is built up in each side of the book at each price level to reflect how much volume is present throughout the book.
 The `Cumulative volume` is the total volume in the book between the current price level and top of the book.